 1) the expertise in data acquisition on a global scale thanks to their international outreach

-“One of Humans in the Loop’s strength was to have data samples from all around the world, which was crucial for the development of our solution – our need for a diverse dataset offering a broad spectrum of faces and video acquisition conditions was met, with each obstacle paired with a quick and thorough solution – from finding sources, to managing data protection requirements”
+According to Sophie, “one of Humans in the Loop’s strengths was to have data samples from all around the world, which was crucial for the development of our solution – our need for a diverse dataset offering a broad spectrum of faces and video acquisition conditions was met, with each obstacle paired with a quick and thorough solution – from finding sources, to managing data protection requirements”

 2) the annotation expertise demonstrated and a strong ethical and committed approach to the end application